BrainJS/brain.js/CONTRIBUTING.md

 1. One feature per pull request.
 Each PR should have one focus, and all the code changes should be supporting that one feature or bug fix.
 Using a [separate branch](https://guides.github.com/introduction/flow/index.html) for each feature should help you manage developing multiple features at once.

-2. This repository uses `.editorconfig`, `eslint` (`airbnb`) and `prettier` for linting and formating to make coding style consistent thorught the repository.
-For this purpose, some helpfull scripts are also defined in project;
+2. This repository uses `.editorconfig`, `eslint` (`airbnb`) and `prettier` for linting and formating to make coding style consistent throughout the repository.
+For this purpose, some helpful scripts are also defined in project:

 ```bash
 npm run eslint # validate eslint rules